AliceO2Group/AliceO2/Framework/Core/README.md

 resources via  the `adopt` method.
 A  `DataAllocator` can create a  copy of an externally owned resource via the `snapshot` method.

-Currently supported data types are:
+Currently supported data types for `make<T>` are:

 - Vanilla `char *` buffers with associated size.
 This is the actual contents of the FairMQ message.
-- POD types.
+- Messageable types. trivially copyable, non-polymorphic types.\
   These get directly mapped on the message exchanged by FairMQ and are therefore "zerocopy" for what the DataProcessingLayer is concerned.
-- POD collections, which are exposed to the user as `gsl::span`.
+- Collections of messageable types, exposed to the user as `gsl::span`.
 - TObject derived classes.
 These are actually serialised via a TMessage and therefore are only suitable for the cases in which the cost of such a serialization is not an issue.

-Currently supported data types for snapshot functionality, the state at time of calling snapshot is captured in a copy:
+Currently supported data types for `snapshot` functionality, state at time of calling `snapshot` is captured in a copy, and sent when processing is done:
-- POD types
+- Messageable types
-- TObject derived classes, serialized
+- ROOT-serializable classes. serialised via a TMessage.\
+  Classes implementing ROOT's TClass interface and std containers of those are automatically detected.
+ROOT-serialization can be forced using type converter `ROOTSerialized`, e.g. for types which can not be detected automatically
-- std::vector of POD type, at the receiver side the collection is exposed as gsl::span
+- std::vector of messageable type, at receiver side the collection is exposed as gsl::span
-- std::vector pointer to POD type, the objects are linearized in the message and exposed as gsl::span on the receiver side
+- std::vector of pointers to messageable type, the objects are linearized in the message and exposed as gsl::span on the receiver side

 The DataChunk object resembles a `iovec`: